Case Study: iApply Loan Application Flow

 Unfortunately, after I left the organisation, Bendigo Bank conducted a layoff of several of its technology teams and this form was outsourced to [Firm] who wanted [$$$$$$$] per day to work on it with its offshore devs, which necessitated going through a complex funding process for approving the spend, and the project died.

 The same issues still exist and are waiting for somebody to pick it up.
-Markets are not efficient, sometimes there is a million dollar note left laying on the ground.
+Markets are not efficient, sometimes there is a million dollar note left lying on the ground.

 No Comments